ArcNLET-Py/ArcNLET-Py/docs/UserManual/lakeshoeexample.rst

 .. figure:: ./media/lakeshoeexampleMedia/media/image5.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 6.5in
-   :height: 3.33981in

-   Figure 5‑5: The lakeshore_example.zip file in the Windows File Explorer.
+   Figure 8‑5: The lakeshore_example.zip file in the Windows File Explorer.

-4. With the zip file in the same file directory as your ArcGIS Pro Project file, right-click the file [lakeshore_example.zip] and select [Extract All…] shown in Figure 5‑6.
+4. With the zip file in the same file directory as your ArcGIS Pro Project file, right-click the file [lakeshore_example.zip] and select [Extract All…] shown in Figure 8‑6.

 .. figure:: ./media/lakeshoeexampleMedia/media/image6.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 3.00466in
-   :height: 5.33909in

-   Figure 5‑6: The Extract All… option in the right-click submenu.
+   Figure 8‑6: The Extract All… option in the right-click submenu.

 5. The [Extract Compressed (Zipped) Folders] dialog box displays the destination for the file extraction.
-Please use the default setting and click [Extract], which extracts the file’s contents to a subfolder in the current directory called [lakeshore_example] (Figure 5‑7).
+Please use the default setting and click [Extract], which extracts the file’s contents to a subfolder in the current directory called [lakeshore_example] (Figure 8‑7).

 .. figure:: ./media/lakeshoeexampleMedia/media/image7.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 5.13547in
-   :height: 4.30151in

-   Figure 5‑7: The Extract Compressed (Zipped) Folders window for ArcNLET-Py-main.zip.
+   Figure 8‑7: The Extract Compressed (Zipped) Folders window for ArcNLET-Py-main.zip.

-6. Return to your ArcGIS Pro Project, navigate to the [Catalog View] or [Catalog Pane], right-click the icon for [Folders], and click [Refresh], as shown in Figure 5‑8.
+6. Return to your ArcGIS Pro Project, navigate to the [Catalog View] or [Catalog Pane], right-click the icon for [Folders], and click [Refresh], as shown in Figure 8‑8.
 Refreshing the folders updates the information and makes your newly extracted data available in ArcGIS Pro.

 .. figure:: ./media/lakeshoeexampleMedia/media/image8.png
    :align: center
    :alt: A blue and black text Description automatically generated
-   :width: 3.00403in
-   :height: 0.6255in

-   5‑8: The refresh option in the right-click menu in ArcGIS Pro.Figure
+   8‑8: The refresh option in the right-click menu in ArcGIS Pro.Figure

 7. Now, you can expand the [Folders] selection by clicking the down arrow, revealing the file connections in your ArcGIS Pro Project.
+   Notice there are three lakeshore examples.
+All three examples have folders for the modules used in the example, and each contain a complet set of input and output data.

+   a.
+[0_lakeshore_example_simple]: This is the most straight forward example that uses
+      the least amount of modules to get nitrate load estimations.
+This is a great leaping off point if you are new to ArcNLET.
+The file contains inputs and outputs for the **Groundwater Flow Module**, **Particle Tracking Module**, **Transport Module**, and the **Load Estimation Module**.

+   b.
+[1_lakeshore_example_complex]

+   c.
+[2_lakeshore_example_phosphorus]

 8. Navigate to the folder […lakeshore_example\\lakeshore_example] to see the shapefiles and raster image files needed for the exercise.